2019 Bethune–Cookman Wildcats football team

 The 2019 Bethune–Cookman Wildcats football team represented Bethune–Cookman University in the 2019 NCAA Division I FCS football season.
 They were led by fifth-year head coach Terry Sims and played their home games at Daytona Stadium.
 They were a member of the Mid-Eastern Athletic Conference (MEAC).
 They finished the season 7–4, 5–3 in MEAC play to finish in fourth place.

-Previous season

-The Wildcats finished the 2018 season 7–5, 5–2 in MEAC play to finish in a tie for second place.

 Preseason

 MEAC poll

 In the MEAC preseason poll released on July 26, 2019, the Wildcats were predicted to finish in second place.

 Preseason All–MEAC teams

 The Wildcats had eleven players selected to the preseason all-MEAC teams.